ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 comments: true
 ---

 This is the first part of blockchain design 101.
-We are going to talk about what goes on under the hood of blockchain.
-It is assumed that readers are already familiar with basic blockchain concepts.
+Aim of this blog series is to describe in detail what goes under the hood of blockchain.
+In this part, We are going to talk about some common blockchain concepts.

 -------